How to Start Over in Life: A Guide to Beginning Again

 Now you are standing in the wreckage, wondering: What now?
 How do I start over?
 Is it even possible at this point?

 The answer is yes.
 It is possible.
 People do it every day — at every age, from every situation.
+And if you are reading this, you might be closer to your fresh start than you realize.

 Starting Over Is Not Failure

-Let us clear this up immediately: Starting over is not a sign that you failed.
+Let us clear this up immediately: starting over is not a sign that you failed.

 Sometimes it is.
 Sometimes we make choices that blow up our lives and we have to rebuild from the rubble.
+But often, starting over is simply growth — recognizing that where you were is not where you belong.
+That is not failure.
+That is wisdom.

 - Abraham left everything he knew at 75 to follow God's call (Genesis 12:4)